FlorianPrimig/Telegram-scraper/README.md

 # Telegram-scraper
-Script to scrape Telegram data and store as CSV
+Script to scrape Telegram data and store as CSV.
+Also, a JSON file to CSV converter, if you happen to have JSON Telegram files.
+Finally, a Script that looks for other Telegram channels in the sample you`ve scraped.
+Data that can be collected with these scripts can be used for (computational) social science projects.
+You may not use these scripts for commercial purposes.
+Use the provided scripts ethically and in accordance with your local laws and regulations.
 If you use any of the scripts in this repository for non-commercial research (commercial purposes are not granted by the license!) cite in accordance with lincence [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)] as (adapt to your citation guidelines): Primig, F. & Fröschl, F. (2021).
 Telegram-scraper. https://github.com/FlorianPrimig/Telegram-scraper.